peterjmit/peterjmit.com/src/documents/blog/a-better-workflow-with-chef-and-vagrant.html.md

 additions to be out of date which can cause problems.
 Not to mention I am stuck if I cannot find a box for the OS I want to install.

-Fortunately Veewee takes all the pain out of this process, with a few commands you tell Veewee what OS you wanto install, and then it makes it ready for Vagrant simple as that.
+Fortunately Veewee takes all the pain out of this process, with a couple of commands you tell Veewee what OS you want to install, and fulfils all the prerequisites necessary for Vagrant (or VMWare, KVM, Parallels for that matter).
 The instructions for Veewee are well documented in the [repository][2] and in Phil Sturgeon's [blog post][1] which originally led me to Veewee.

 <h2 id="simplify-chef">2.
 Simplify the approach to Chef</h2>